jacobdma/rag-model/README.md

 - Temperature: Control generation creativity
 - LLM Reranking: Toggle slow but more accurate reranking
 - Tone: Choose between formal, neutral, casual
-- Autoscroll: Keep chat view pinned to the latest message These are sent via `POST /set-config` to the FastAPI backend.
+These are sent via `POST /set-config` to the FastAPI backend.

 ## Project Structure